Deductive vs. ampliative. Repletive vs. attenuative. Induction & abduction, starkly defined thereby.

 Systematic opposition between definitive form and distinctive heuristics of each of the main four mutually exclusive modes of inference.

-Inferences may be worth classifying in the above four-fold manner because, if the classification works (in particular, if all induction rightly framed is repletive as well as ampliative), then four major inference modes can be defined in a uniform hard-core formal manner that exhausts the possibilities, by their basic internal entailment relations (or preservativeness or otherwise of truth and of falsity); meanwhile their various attempted heuristic merits —
+Inferences may be worth classifying in the above four-fold manner because then four major inference modes will be defined in a uniform hard-core formal manner that exhausts the possibilities, by their basic internal entailment relations (or preservativeness or otherwise of truth and of falsity); meanwhile their various attempted heuristic merits —

 — can be treated as forming a systematic class of aspects of fruitfulness or promisingness of inference, with each of them related (as the compensatory opposite, in a sense) to its respective inference mode’s definitive internal entailment relations.